FilamentAI/mlflow-server/README.md

 # Filament MLFlow configuration

-This repository contains a `Dockerfile` and basic `docker-compose.yml` for running an MLFlow server that is backed by MySQL and Minio storage.
+This repository contains a `Dockerfile` and basic docker compose file (`docker-compose-production.yml`) for running an MLFlow server that is backed by MySQL and Minio storage.

 We also provide a basic Caddy HTTP/HTTPS proxy server configuration